Order of approximation

-In science, engineering, and other quantitative disciplines, order of approximation refers to formal or informal expressions for how accurate an approximation is.
+In science, engineering, and other quantitative disciplines, order of approximation refers to formal or informal expressions for how accurate an approximation is in terms of the number of parameters used to construct the approximation.
+This article focuses on the approximation of smooth real-valued functions of one variable - the notion extends to functions between other spaces, such as between Euclidean spaces of varying dimension.

 Usage in science and engineering

 In formal expressions, the ordinal number used before the word order refers to the highest power in the series expansion used in the approximation.
 The expressions: a zeroth-order approximation, a first-order approximation, a second-order approximation, and so forth are used as fixed phrases.
 The expression a zero-order approximation is also common.
 Cardinal numerals are occasionally used in expressions like an order-zero approximation, an order-one approximation, etc.

-The omission of the word order leads to phrases that have less formal meaning.
-Phrases like first approximation or to a first approximation may refer to a roughly approximate value of a quantity.
-The phrase to a zeroth approximation indicates a wild guess.
-The expression order of approximation is sometimes informally used to mean the number of significant figures, in increasing order of accuracy, or to the order of magnitude.
-However, this may be confusing, as these formal expressions do not directly refer to the order of derivatives.

-The choice of series expansion depends on the scientific method used to investigate a phenomenon.
-The expression order of approximation is expected to indicate progressively more refined approximations of a function in a specified interval.
-The choice of order of approximation depends on the research purpose.
-One may wish to simplify a known analytic expression to devise a new application or, on the contrary, try to fit a curve to data points.
-Higher order of approximation is not always more useful than the lower one.
-For example, if a quantity is constant within the whole interval, approximating it with a second-order Taylor series will not increase the accuracy.